top of page

 F: Brandy is at levels to be expected my Lord - my lord - why are you biting that saucer!!

-F: She fears the gentlemen's quarter by day Mr. Davies - and only ventures out after 6pm
+F: She fears t' gentlemen's quarter by day Mr. Davies - only ventures out after six in t' evening - but then! (huffs) - yea, at her age! - more oft than not - she pulls an all-nighter!

-B(takes charge): No - I shall not persecute Mrs. Mule - despite her total want of common conduct.
-The hypnotic power of my poesy and underlook does seem to drive women - yea, even doughties like Mule - quite out of their minds - assure her, Fletcher, we know nothing of this attempted seduction of her Master
+B(recovers promptly, takes charge): Enough! - I shall not persecute that most doggéd firelighter (grinds teeth) - despite her total want of common conduct.
+The hypnotic power of my poesy and under-look does seem to drive women - yea, even doughties like Mule - quite out of their minds - assure her, Fletcher, we know nothing of this attempted seduction of her Master

-B: No, my dear Scrope - for she will but torment other females - more determined and quite insane females - from invading my premises (goes at the Brandy) - Here's to the end of unwanted amorous visitors Scrope! (clink glasses)
+B: No, my dear Scrope - for she will but torment other females, more determined and quite insane females, from invading my premises (pours the Brandy) - here's to the end of unwanted visitors and amorous epistles from reforming inquisitors! (clinks glasses)

-F: There is a lithe Gentleman's page with large brown eyes - shewing something of a manic aspect - waiting outside with the impatience of - yea- a little volcano - to see you, my Lord
+F: My Lord - there is a lithe Gentleman's page - with large brown eyes shewing something of a manic aspect - waiting outside with the impatience of - yea - a little volcano

 a